afinoblakeb/afino-app/docs/auth-flow-documentation.md

    - Create a robust mocking strategy for Supabase

 ## Next Steps

+1. **Execute the Rollback Plan** to revert to a clean state
+2. **Implement a Simplified Authentication Approach** based on Supabase's recommended patterns
+3. **Add Comprehensive Testing** to ensure the new implementation works correctly
+4. **Document the New Approach** for future reference

 Before proceeding with further changes, a thorough review of the current implementation is recommended to identify the core issues and determine the best path forward.
 Implementing a comprehensive test suite should be a priority to ensure the stability of any new authentication solution.